What instruments/voice types are admitted?

 Our faculty are noted for their broad range of experience and collaboration with diverse musics and ensembles.
 Performers are encouraged to coach with any and all of our faculty; as such, we encourage applications from all instruments and voice types.

-The festival awards a limited number of full tuition fellowships ($2,000 USD) and partial tuition reductions to outstanding performance applicants.
+The festival awards a limited number of half-tuition fellowships and partial tuition reductions to outstanding performance applicants.
 No additional materials are necessary for consideration beyond submitting the online application and accompanying performance recordings.

-We are excited to offer participants the opportunity to perform with Festival Faculty and members of FLUX quartet, in our Festival Ensemble.
-This large group will perform seminal repertoire from the 20th and 21st centuries alongside major works of our faculty composers.
-Performers will also be assigned to small chamber groups which will give the premieres of works by attending festival composers.
+As part of our Festival Ensemble, participants will perform seminal repertoire from the 20th and 21st centuries alongside major works of our faculty composers.
+Performers will also be assigned to premieres of solo works by attending festival composers.
 Instrumental Institute concerts also provide participants the opportunity to perform solo or chamber repertoire coached at the festival.